nithinyell/iOS-Important-Questions/Swift UI.md

-### Swift UI Property Wrappers
+### Swift UI(2019) Property Wrappers
 - State:
     - It is used inside `View` objects.
 It allows your view to respond to anychanges made to @state
-    - USe state for properties owned by the view
+    - Use state for properties owned by the view
     - This will be always a `private ` property
     - Very good for `premitive` types
 - Binding:
     - Referes to a value type owned by different view
-    - Chnages to binding will effect the remote object also, as it have both read and write access
+    - Changes to binding will effect the remote object also, as it have both read and write access
 - Bindable:
     - Used to create bindings to the properties on `@observableObjects`
 - State Object: